 - 1 Be on time for all your exams.
-If you are late, your work might not be accepted. - 2 Do not become involved in any unfair or dishonest practice during the exam. - 3 If you try to cheat, or break the rules in any way, you could be disqualified from all your subjects. - 4 You must not take into the exam room: - (a) notes: - (b) an iPod, a mobile phone, a MP3/4 player or similar device, or a watch.
+If you are late, your work might not be accepted. - 2 Do not become involved in any unfair or dishonest practice during the exam. - 3 If you try to cheat, or break the rules in any way, you could be disqualified from all your subjects. - 4 You must not take into the exam room: - (a) notes; - (b) an iPod, a mobile phone, a MP3/4 player or similar device, a watch, AirPods, earphones/earbuds.